-When I failed CFA Level 2 many years ago (at Band 10, basically just below the Minimum Passing Score), I remember the overwhelming devastation and anger after spending 350+ hours studying for it.
+When I failed CFA Level 2 many years ago (just below the Minimum Passing Score), I remember the overwhelming devastation and anger after spending 350+ hours studying for it.

 If any of you have experienced it after properly studying, you’ll know what I mean, and how it feels to pour months and months of solid effort to have it casually ejected back in your face.

 So how can you adequately recover from this disappointment, and ensure you bounce back stronger than before?
 Should you even retake the exams or just give up?

 Let’s walk through all these difficult questions together and work it out.

 - Step 1: Acknowledge it.
 Feel sorry for yourself (for a little while).